MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     return View();
 ```

-3. Place the following code before the located code.
+3. Place the mouse cursor before the located code, type the following code, and then press Enter.
 ```cs
     ViewBag.ProductPrices = new Dictionary<string,int>();
     ViewBag.ProductPrices.Add("Bread", 5);